kojinobumoto/sLinkValidator/README.txt

     - This program automatically browses links found in the given URL page if the link path contains the first URL.
       -- "-skipelement" option skips all above link check and just browse given url(s)
     - You can specify urls by making a url list (a file contains one url per line).
+  * Multi threading.
+    The thread number, which is equal the number of simultaneously opening browser, can be specified by “-T” option.
+    If you give ‘-T auto’ as the option, this program automatically detect the number of available processor and use
+  * BASIC authentication handling.
+  * saves chrome browser's console.log.
   * takes page capture ("-capture" option)
     - with the "-capture" option, this program takes a screen capture of the browsed page.
       --  "/" character in the URL path is replaced to "_" (underscore).